+Next, a book perfect for wintertime reading, for winter itself plays such a major role in terms of plot, setting, and theme.
 Everyone thinks they know King’s writing, but many ostensibly well-read people have never actually bothered to read his books.
 You know the story of The Shining well, you think, because you saw the movie three or four times during high school.
-In fact there is more to the story, the characters, and the mysterious Overlook Hotel than you might have imagined.
-Also, despite being at times unfairly dismissed, the actual prose King creates is taught, swift, and gripping.
+In fact, there is more to the story, the characters, and the mysterious Overlook Hotel than you might have imagined.
+King’s words are taught, swift, and gripping.
 And also scary.
 Are you scared to read it?
 Huh?
 Scared?
 Are ya?
 Yeah, sure.

 For a book where the winter serves as a backdrop for much of the action and colors the mood, you should really try The Jungle.
 This classic tale of the workingman’s struggle is a case of everything old is new again in the current political climate.
 The struggles of Sinclair’s less-than-heroic protagonist Jurgis Rudkus will ring all too true for many people struggling to eke out a decent existence against a system often favoring the rich and powerful.
 Hopefully your struggles aren’t quite so extreme as his, though.
 The frigid Chicago winter is such an active part of this harrowing book that the snow and cold almost become characters unto themselves — cruel, even murderous characters at that.
 Even 110 years after its publication, this book will still move you.
 Just FYI, the last 15 or 20 pages get a bit preachy on the merits of socialism, so watch out for that.